SuadeLabs/fire/documentation/properties/type.md

 From Directive 2009/65/EC:

-> Money market instruments comprise transferable instru­ments which are normally dealt in on the money market rather than on the regulated markets, for example treasury and local authority bills, certificates of deposit, commer­cial papers, medium-term notes and bankers’ acceptances.
+> Money market instruments comprise transferable instru­ments which are normally dealt in on the money market rather than on the regulated markets, for example treasury and local authority bills, certificates of deposit, commer­cial papers, medium-term notes and bankers' acceptances.

 ### local_firm (inactive)